chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![The Sangha Road](../assets/sanghaforest/DSC_6146.NEF-2.jpg)

-At the end we had a quick group celebration to end the trip and then I was able to take a very well-needed shower, and since the others hadn't done enough walking for the day, they had to walk all the way back on the 3km road and a bit more to their village!
+And concluded with a quick group celebration at the lodge.

+Especially with no other guests in the park and in an already pretty isolated corner of the country that gets very few visitors, being out there for these three days seeing almost no other people felt very real/natural (aside from the excessive biscuits and spaghetti) and is definitely one of my most memorable trips.